PlamenKosharov/react-nutrition-app/README.md

+> **📌 Note**
+> This project is **not open source**.
+> The code is publicly visible **for portfolio and demonstration purposes only**.
+> **Unauthorized use, copying, or distribution is strictly prohibited.**

 # 🥑 React Nutrition App

-A simple React application that lets users type a food name and instantly see its nutrition information such as calories, protein, carbs, and fats.
-Uses a free nutrition API.
+A React application that lets users type a food name and instantly see its nutrition information such as calories, protein, carbs, and fats.
+Also provides the ability to create meals, see the macros of a meal, add meals to a plan and see plan macros.

 ## ✨ Features

-* 🕒 Search history (shows previously searched foods in current session)
 * 🔎 Search any food by name
 * 📊 Displays calories, protein, carbs, and fats
+* 🥗 Create meals + view meal macros + view previous meals
+* 🍎 Create plans + view plan macros
 * Clean and responsive UI
 * Built with React + Fetch API